skepticli/tutorial-screencast-to-gif/README.md

-## How to turn a screencast movie file into an animated GIF
+## Turn a movie into an animated GIF, with just the command-line

 ![output.gif](output.gif)

 This is a quickie walkthrough on how to take a `.mov` file (e.g. Apple QuickTime format) and turn it into an animated GIF.
-The hypothetical use case is:

-1. You've created a narrated screencast, such as a tutorial on how to use a web browser.
-2. You want to provide an accompanying _write-up_ for people (and search-engines) who prefer to peruse the content of the tutorial, rather than watch the whole thing in a linear sequence.
-And also, you want your written tutorial to show certain excerpts from your video, without having to re-record those bits specifically.

-> Note: I realize the irony of a text-only walkthrough to explain the process of creating a visual explainer, but I'll spiffy this up some other time.
-Ping the author, Dan Nguyen, at [@dancow](//twitter.com/dancow)
+But this is more of a walkthrough on __how to use the command-line__ to perform an ostensibly visually-oriented task.

+Think of it as [touch typing](http://en.wikipedia.org/wiki/Touch_typing, but for batch digital image manipulation.

 Here's the big picture of what we'll do: